ray2day/ray2day/README.md

 >>• C# Test-Driven development - LinkedIn Learning-tutorial (finished completely)</BR>
 • Introduction to ASP.NET Core MVC (.NET 5) - free YouTube-tutorial (finished completely)</BR>
 • Learn ASP.NET Core MVC (.NET 6) - free YouTube-tutorial (finished completely)</P>
+- learned the basics of working assistive tools like Postman / Swagger UI and other third party tools like Toastr, Syncfusion
+- learned myself the basics of working with Microsoft SQL Server Management Studio
 - a lot of practicing, a lot of exercises and built some (hobby) applications of my own
 - also I am having conversations with professionals in the workfield to help me to choose my path in coding